sculptor/sculptor.github.io/documentation/developers-guide.md

 For some rare special cases you might need to adjust the code generation template for the Repository, `genericBaseRepositoryMethod` in `Repository.xpt`.

 You must place the `genericAccessObjectStrategy` class (EvictAccessObjectStrategy) in another library than your application project.
 It is used (only) by the code generator, and that is run before ordinary compilation, i.e. the class is not available in generate-sources phase if a clean has been done before.
+{: .alert}

 ### How to add a transformation feature

-[Scaffold](advanced-tutorial#scaffold) is a feature to be able to mark a Domain Object as scaffold and then automatically add some predefined operations (typically CRUD) to the corresponding Repository and Service.
+[Scaffold][2] is a feature to be able to mark a Domain Object as scaffold and then automatically add some predefined operations (typically CRUD) to the corresponding Repository and Service.
 This is implemented in the transformation.

 We add a boolean `scaffold` property to the DSL grammar for DslEntity.
 This is straightforward.